JeyRunner/tuda-typst-templates/README.md

 ## Todos
-- [ ] fix first-level heading page is wrong
+- [x] fix first-level heading page is wrong
-in the outline, the page of the first-level heading is sometimes the previous page of the heading.
-This is due to the page break before the heading being part of the heading itself.
+  - in the outline, the page of the first-level heading is sometimes the previous page of the heading.
+Just appears in combination with `figure_numbering_per_chapter`.
+- [ ] first-level headings should be referenced as 'Chapter' not as 'Sections'
 - [ ] add pages for:
   - [x] abstract
   - [ ] list of figures, tables, ... other